stephendicerce/skedv2/README.md

-# skedv2
+# Sked
-The new location for the cross platform social scheduling application called Sked
+A cross platform social scheduling application.
+Designed for organization, with efficiency in mind.

+Stay tuned for updates!